 On May 8, 2020, the trial court dissolved the parties’ marriage.
 The trial court declined Elena’s request to enter judgment on the breach-of-contract count.
 It directed her to seek that relief in federal court.
 In extensive written findings, the court noted that the parties’ marriage was of short duration, there were no children and virtually no assets, and there was modest debt.
 The central issues were maintenance and the Affidavit of Support.

 Second, the court found that providing the federally required level of support “is not necessary if the immigrant can obtain employment at a wage equal to or above the specified level.”
-The court characterized petitioner’s financial situation as “implausible.”
+The court characterized the petitioner’s financial situation as “implausible.”

-Third, the court noted that it did not wish to “inhibit” petitioner from seeking relief in federal court.
+Third, the court noted that it did not wish to “inhibit” the petitioner from seeking relief in federal court.
 The court again noted the conflicting considerations in federal and Illinois law and the fact that the court did not want the doctrines of res judicata or collateral estoppel to bar a cause of action in federal court, “especially since this Court can impute income to [petitioner] at an amount above the federal poverty guidelines and make a finding that [she] is capable of obtaining employment at a wage equal to or above the specified level.”

 The sole argument on appeal was the breach-of-contract count.
 The appellate court cited out-of-state cases holding that State courts have jurisdiction to hear claims seeking to enforce Form I-864 obligations.
 The appellate court concluded that: